wieni/wm-typescript-challenge/user-stories/popular.md

 ## 📝 Notes

-- The mock api for popular currently returns all cocktails. **You need to alter this.**
+- The mock api for popular currently returns all cocktails. **You need to alter this.** Since we are mocking something here, you can just assume that the first five from the `cocktails.json` are the most popular.
+Just slice the first 5 from the array.